McQueen and Detroit Mercy host Robert Morris - WTOP News

 Detroit; Saturday, 1 p.m.
 EST

-BOTTOM LINE: Detroit Mercy plays Robert Morris after Aaliyah McQueen scored 21 points in Detroit Mercy’s 72-65 loss to the Purdue Fort Wayne Mastodons.
+BOTTOM LINE: Detroit Mercy hosts Robert Morris after Aaliyah McQueen scored 21 points in Detroit Mercy’s 72-65 loss to the Purdue Fort Wayne Mastodons.

 The Titans are 8-2 on their home court.
-Detroit Mercy is 2-1 in games decided by 3 points or fewer.
+Detroit Mercy is 3-5 against opponents over .500.

-The Colonials are 3-7 against Horizon opponents.
-Robert Morris ranks fifth in the Horizon with 23.0 defensive rebounds per game led by Mya Murray averaging 3.9.
+The Colonials have gone 3-7 against Horizon opponents.
+Robert Morris is second in the Horizon with 8.9 offensive rebounds per game led by Danielle Vuletich averaging 2.1.

-Detroit Mercy’s average of 5.8 made 3-pointers per game is 1.3 fewer made shots on average than the 7.1 per game Robert Morris gives up.
-Robert Morris averages 4.1 made 3-pointers per game this season, 1.9 fewer made shots on average than the 6.0 per game Detroit Mercy gives up.
+Detroit Mercy’s average of 5.8 made 3-pointers per game is 1.3 fewer made shots on average than the 7.1 per game Robert Morris allows.
+Robert Morris averages 4.1 made 3-pointers per game this season, 1.9 fewer made shots on average than the 6.0 per game Detroit Mercy allows.

-The Titans and Colonials meet Saturday for the first time in conference play this season.
+The Titans and Colonials square off Saturday for the first time in conference play this season.

-Jada Lee is averaging 8.9 points and 1.6 steals for the Colonials.
-Noa Givon is averaging 11.1 points and 2.3 rebounds while shooting 41.4% over the last 10 games.
+Noa Givon is averaging 10.6 points for the Colonials.
+Isys Grady is averaging 7.3 points over the last 10 games.

 LAST 10 GAMES: Titans: 6-4, averaging 63.6 points, 30.6 rebounds, 10.0 assists, 8.6 steals and 1.7 blocks per game while shooting 40.4% from the field.
 Their opponents have averaged 63.8 points per game.